 These FAQs provide general information to potential Indiana Charter School Board ("ICSB") applicants.
 It is divided into two section: General Application Questions and Innovation Section Questions.
 Before you read the FAQs, there are key pieces of information potential charter school operators must be aware of prior to submitting applications.
 Application documents can be found here.

-Indiana's Charter Schools Law
+Indiana's Charter School Law

 Indiana’s Public Access Laws

-Indiana’s Public Access Counselor maintains a handbook that provides clear guidance, as well as helpful real-life scenarios, to entities that must comply with these laws.
-The handbook is maintained on the Public Access Counselor website: http://www.in.gov/pac/files/pac_handbook.pdf
+Indiana’s Public Access Counselor maintains a handbook that provides clear guidance as well as helpful real-life scenarios to entities that must comply with these laws.
+The handbook is maintained on the Public Access Counselor website here.

 General Charter School Resources

-Who Can Apply for a Charter from the ICSB?
+Who can apply for a charter from the ICSB?

-Experienced Operators seeking to launch one or more charter schools; and
+- Experienced Operators seeking to launch one or more charter schools; and

-Existing Indiana charter schools seeking to switch authorizers
+- Existing Indiana charter schools seeking to switch authorizers.

 The ICSB defines “New Operators” as those applicants who have not previously operated a charter school and who do not intend to contract with an Education Service Provider (“ESP”) to oversee school operations.
 “Experienced Operators” are defined as either: (a) applicants that have previously operated a charter school or managed a network of charter schools; or (b) applicants that have not previously operated a charter school, but intend to contract with an ESP.
 Experienced Operators with experienced Boards may apply for one or more charter.